Categories

 Not technically false, but also lacking a lot of information you should also know.

-The most important concept to grasp is that it is not the clothing that keeps you warm, but the air that the clothing traps.
 Several layers of thin garments may keep you much warmer than a single thicker (and possibly heavier) layer.
 The best insulation is still, dry air.
 Most materials that we call insulators serve to catch and hold such air.

-I have addressed the topic of underwear in a number of other posts, so I will be brief here.
+I have addressed the topic of underwear in a number of other posts, so I will be brief here (pun intended!).
 Underwear is not just for wicking sweat off your skin surface.
 It is also there to prevent your body soiling the outer layers of clothing.
 Clean clothing traps air more effectively than that clogged up with oils, salt and other crud.
 Undergarments should be selected with of washing and quick drying properties in mind.
 Thin items will dry quicker than thicker.
 If it is very cold wear multiple thin layers of underwear.
 Carry a spare set of underwear.
 Depending on climate this may be simply a tee-shirt/ vest and a pair of underpants.
 Kephart tells us to change into our cleaner set for sleeping.
 If your underwear becomes sodden from exhaustion, change into the drier set.
 Use the dirty set to give your body a rub-down before donning the cleaner.
 Whenever practical, give the set your are not wearing a rinse or a wash.
 It may be prudent to change first if the set you are wearing is the dirtier.

 This should actually be “mid-layers!”.
 A thick fleece jacket or jumper can only be on or off.
 This may mean a choice of too-cold or too-hot.
 Many of the mid-layer garments sold in outdoor shops tend toward being overly insulated.
 If your mid-layer is actually several layers of thin garments you have a more versatile system.
 This is likely to be warmer and lighter.
 Individual layers will be easier to wash and quicker to dry.
 Chances are you have a number of old shirts or thin jumpers that can be combined as very effective mid-layers.
 Minor damage or marks are not a problem in this role.
 Shirts may be more comfortable as mid-layers with the collars removed.